-Corporate activities during the thee months ended March 31, 2024 and subsequent to the quarter end
+Corporate activities during the three months ended March 31, 2025 and subsequent to the quarter end

-On November 3, 2023, the Company has entered into an agreement with Lincoln Resource Group Corp., a whollyowned subsidiary of the Company, Eros Resources Corp. ("Eros") and Bell Mountain Exploration Corp. ("BMEC" and together with Eros, the "Seller"), a wholly-owned subsidiary of Eros, to acquire all of the assets that comprise the Bell Mountain project (the "Project") located in Churchill County, Nevada (the "Transaction").
+On November 3, 2023, the Company has entered into an agreement with Lincoln Resource Group Corp., a wholly-owned subsidiary of the Company, Eros Resources Corp. ("Eros") and Bell Mountain Exploration Corp. ("BMEC" and together with Eros, the "Seller"), a wholly-owned subsidiary of Eros, to acquire all of the assets that comprise the Bell Mountain project (the "Project") located in Churchill County, Nevada (the "Transaction").
 Under the terms of the purchase agreement, Lincoln has agreed to issue to either BMEC or Eros, as directed by Eros, (a) 3,000,000 common shares in the capital of the Company ("Shares") on the closing date of the Transaction (the "Closing Date"), and (b) 1,500,000 Shares within five business days of the date on which the Company completes any issuance of Shares, the result of which is that there are at least 28,500,000 Shares issued and outstanding.
 The Company will also grant to BMEC a net profits interest of 7.5% of the net returns from gold and silver produced or extracted from the Project up to a maximum amount of US\$2,000,000.
+The transaction closed on January 6, 2025.